wing-puah/thegeekwing-jekyll/_posts/technology/2018-05-29-from-zoo-to-technology.md

 What are the chances that fate brings two people to meet on different places after almost a decade?

-This is the string that attaches and thread my life together.
+This is the part of the thread that attaches my life together.
 From the time I'm born, to the time I deviate from my well-trodden path to now.

 Every seemingly random events in my life start to fall into place as it builds me up in character pieces by pieces.
 I am but a culmination of the events that string together in my life.
-Only on hindsight, do we realise how much we have travel.
+It is only on hindsight, do we realise how much we have travel.
 And arm with this knowledge, I am ready to march onwards to my goals.